-House Hazmat bill-On October 26 the Energy and Commerce Committee completed work on HR 2178, a simple reauthorization that would extend the law through fiscal year 1997.
+House Hazmat bill-On October 26 the Energy and Commerce Committee

+Barbara Hirsch is APPA's director of government relations. completed work on HR 2178, a simple reauthorization that would extend the law through fiscal year 1997.
 HR 2178 was set for Public Works and Transportation markup on November 9, but on November 8 Public Works surface transportation subcommittee Chairman Nick J. Rahall II (D-WV) reintroduced the Hazmat bill (as HR 3460) with several new provisions, including the following: